Search String

 Micro Machines 2 Turbo Tournament IBM PC 1995

-Supersonic Software ported the original Genesis Micro Machines 2 of 1994 to IBM PC MS-DOS 6.22/4GW Protected mode run-time in July of 1995.
+Supersonic Software ported the original Genesis version of Micro Machines 2 of 1994 to IBM PC MS-DOS 6.22/4GW Protected mode run-time in July of 1995.

 Micro Machines 2 requires a 486DX2-25 MHz CPU, 4 megs of RAM and 15 megs of HDD space, but a DX4 or Pentium processor and local bus video card is recommended.
 Micro Machines 2 employs a non-standard square-pixel VGA 320x240 display with a maximum viewport size of 320x224, running at 60 FPS.
 The IBM PC version of Micro Machines 2 was programmed by Andrew Fussey, Jonathan Menzies and Peter Williamson.